samuel-stidham/example-symfony-blog/README.md

 cp .env .env.local
 ```

 ⚠️ **Never commit .env, .env.local, or .env.test files to source control.
-This repository only has .env files because it's a portfolio sample.
-It does not use real data.**
+See the below disclaimer for why I included them in this repository.**

 3. Initialize the database